Oscar-Wohlfarhrt/DSRemapper/README.md

 As a result, I started creating DSRemapper, an alternative/continuation, but with more freedom, at the cost that DSRemapper may not be for everyone.

+If you want a simply application you may consider using [InputMapper](https://beta.inputmapper.com) or [DS4Windows](https://ds4-windows.com)

 ## What is DSRemapper?

 DSRemapper is an open source application to remap PC controllers with written scripts.

-These scripts can be written in lua, which is the way I designed the program.
+These scripts can be written in lua, which is the way I designed the program, or any other language or utility supported by a plugin.
 I focused on making the syntax easy for everyone.
 Although I understand that programming is not for everyone, it shouldn't be difficult to modify or write a basic script to achieve what you want without too much trouble.

 However, I plan to design an interface system that makes this procedure simpler for everyone, by generating a lua script automatically.
 This would allow DSRemapper to reach more people and still give complete freedom to everyone who wants it.